swadeshi/decentralized-web-primer/curriculum/distributed-data/index.md

 * Hash Tables: Using Hash Tables to distribute data in pieces and validate it
 * Hash Trees (aka Merkle DAGs)
 * Why we call Hash Trees "Merkle DAGs"
-* Blockchains: distributed databases that use Merkle DAGs
+* Blockchains: decentralized databases that use Merkle DAGs
 * Context: Database Replication - Background, CAP Theorem, Existing Technologies
 * Data structures: the content in the blocks.
 Tabular(Relational, Key-Value), Binary Formats
 * How Hash Tables and Hash Trees are used in Bit Torrent, Git, BitCoin, hypercore/dat